Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 - Bathing and dressing

-- Eating and meal preparation
+- Eating and making meals

 - Toileting and incontinence care

-- Walking and mobility assistance
+- Walking and moving around

 The Cost of Long-Term Nursing Home Care

-In Florida, the average cost of nursing home care is:
+In Florida, nursing home care costs about:

 - Semi-private room: $9,000-$10,000/month